Julie's Life and Work

 The concept of "sacred responsibility" is one that resonates deeply with Julie and embodies her practice.
 Julie's life has been about helping individuals who are physically, mentally or otherwise compromised.
 She understands the enormous trust that is bestowed to her with each new client, and does not take this lightly.
 She is honored to work with your family.

 Julie is experienced and skilled at working with diverse populations and families who have deep discord and friction.

 A cooperative, inclusive ethos guides her work with all members of every family.
 Her services range from a one-time consultation to ongoing involvement and monitoring.

 Julie lives with her family, dogs, and cats in Seattle.
-When she is not advocating for increased access to end of life care, she enjoys reading, entertaining, practicing yoga, walking the dogs, hanging at the beach, cooking and volunteering.
+When she is not advocating for her client's, she enjoys reading, entertaining, practicing yoga, walking the dogs, hanging at the beach, cooking and volunteering.

 Over two decades of Aging and Care Management